On modeling fracture of soft polymers: Multi-mechanism fracture modeling framework

 \section{Multi-mechanism fracture modeling framework}

-We follow the Kroner-Lee \citep{Kroner(1959), Lee(1969), Mjmetastablesteels, SijunplasticityPINN} multiplicative decomposition of the deformation gradient tensor ${F}_{{ij}}$ into elastic and plastic parts ${F}^e_{{ij}}$ and ${F}^p_{{ij}}$, respectively and the parallel multi-mechanism generalization of the multiplicative decomposition used in elastic-viscoplastic and viscoelastic constitutive theories for polymers \citep{BOYCE1988, BOYCE1989, Ekuhl1, Ekuhl2, BergstromBoyce(1998), AnandAmes(2009)I, AMES2009, Srivastava2011Thermo, Srivastavashapememory}.
+We follow the Kroner-Lee \citep{Kroner(1959), Lee(1969), Mjmetastablesteels, SijunplasticityPINN} multiplicative decomposition of the deformation gradient tensor ${F}_{{ij}}$ into elastic and plastic parts ${F}^e_{{ij}}$ and ${F}^p_{{ij}}$, respectively and the parallel multi-mechanism generalization of the multiplicative decomposition used in elastic-viscoplastic and viscoelastic constitutive theories for polymers \citep{BOYCE1988, BOYCE1989, Ekuhl1, Ekuhl2, BergstromBoyce(1998), AnandAmes(2009)I, Srivastavashapememory}.
 We consider an isothermal framework for materials that can be idealized as isotropic.
 For the general framework, $M$ parallel mechanisms of deformation are considered.
 Damage variables $d^{(q)}({X}_{i}, t) \in [0,1], \:\: q \in [1,M]$ corresponding to each micro-mechanism are introduced to model damage and subsequent fracture.
-We set the general criteria to be $d^{(q)}({X}_{i}, t)$ = 0 for undamaged and $d^{(q)}({X}_{i}, t)$ = 1 for completely damaged mechanism $q$ at a material point ${X}_{i}$. $\mathit{W}_{cr}$ in a multi-mechanism sense can be interpreted as the value of $W$ when the damage fields for all mechanisms ($d^{(1)}, d^{(2)},...., d^{(M)}$) reach the value of 1 at a material point subjected to loading rates sufficiently fast to cause damage initiation in each mechanism.
+We set the general criteria to be $d^{(q)}({X}_{i}, t)$ = 0 for undamaged and $d^{(q)}({X}_{i}, t)$ = 1 for completely damaged mechanism $q$ (when a mechanism $q$ reaches complete damage, it has no contribution to the total stress) at a material point ${X}_{i}$. $\mathit{W}_{cr}$ in a multi-mechanism sense can be interpreted as the value of $W$ when the damage fields for all mechanisms ($d^{(1)}, d^{(2)},...., d^{(M)}$) reach the value of 1 at a material point subjected to loading rates sufficiently fast to cause damage initiation in each mechanism.
 The method of virtual power is now used to derive the macroscopic and microscopic force balances.